KiwiToken/kiwi-stats/README.md

-# 0xBTC-Stats
+# KIWI-Stats
-Simple web site to show stats about the 0xBTC ERC-20 token ([link](https://0x1d00ffff.github.io/0xBTC-Stats/))
+Simple web site to show stats about the KIWI ERC-918 token ([link](https://thekiwi.info))

 #### TODO

  - use lastDifficultyPeriodStarted to find/iterate over difficulty changes
  - add selectors to change graph window size (30 days, 60 days) and resolution
  - move more of the static html (table header rows etc) from js into .html files
  - add a set of useful links to the footer of the site